 Here are 3 ways you might want to use them:

 1. Wood Beams

 You can use wood beams throughout an entire room, or keep it simple and add one to your fireplace as a mantle.

-Almost everyone loves a beautiful wood floor, but this material can also be used to make beautiful wall, or ceiling paneling.
-Reclaimed wood is especially beautiful, if you like a raw, rustic appearance, like the Reclaimed Barnwood you see in this oceanfront California home, designed by Design+Build by South Swell.
-They multitide of gray, brown weathered colors add a rustic touch to the shabby chic interior.
+Almost everyone loves a beautiful wood floor, but this material can also be used to make a beautiful wall, or ceiling paneling.
+Reclaimed wood is especially beautiful if you like a raw, rustic appearance, like the Reclaimed Barnwood you see in this oceanfront California home, designed by Design+Build by South Swell.
+They multitude of gray, brown weathered colors add a rustic touch to the shabby chic interior.

 3. Live Edge Furniture

 If you have never seen a piece of live edge furniture, you are in for a treat.
 Furniture craftsman literally take full size boards, logs with the original edges still intact — just like how they were cut from the log after debarking — and craft tables, chairs, and other furniture.

 The timbers used to build this type of furniture, and the high level of craftsman involved with creating them, warrants a higher price tag, but the value of such a piece, and knowing it is 100% unique and custom to your project (just like a Carlisle floor), makes it all worth it.